Etaash-mathamsetty/trigger-control/README.md

 **Cross Compile for Windows**
 I recommend arch linux for this, but you can try your luck with any other distro
 first, clone the repo, then run the following commands (with any AUR helper)
-feel free to use the arch on WSL project to cross compile this for windows
+feel free to use the [ArchWSL](https://github.com/yuk7/ArchWSL) project to cross compile this for windows
 ```
 yay -S mingw-w64-pkg-config mingw-w64-sdl2
 ```